-The belt that Jim Morrison made famous live with The Doors and in many of his photo shoots is called a “concho belt.”
-A traditional concho belt is unique to the Zuni and the Diné (Navajo), the Pueblo tribes from the Southwestern United States.
+The belt that Morrison made famous on stage with The Doors and in many of his photo sessions is called a “concho belt.”
+The traditional concho belt is unique to the Zuni and the Diné (Navajo) Pueblo tribes from the Southwestern United States.

 During the late 60’s when The Doors were at the height of their fame, Morrison purchased the concho belt from Wayne and Irma Bailey of Albuquerque while they were visiting California.
 Joe H. Quintana was the maker of this famous belt.

 These belts are hand made of silver and are really expensive.
 It has been rumored that Morrison paid over $1000 for the belt and that it was one of his most prized possession.

 No one knows exactly what happened to the original belt after Morrison’s death, but after considerable interest in by fans of The Doors and Jim Morrison, Cippy (Joe H. Quintana son) has been making a ‘Limited Edition Jim Morrison Concho Belt‘ that is as close as possible to the original in design, using the same ‘stamps’ used by his late father.

 The can be purchased at crazyhorsesilver.com

 After his death some people said Jim was buried with the belt, while other contend that renowned fashion designer Yves Saint Laurent now owns it in his collection.
 Neither of these rumors have been ever been confirmed and the location and possession of the belt still remain a mystery.